Open Chemometrics Toolkit for Analysis and Visualization of Vibrational Spectroscopy data

 OCCTAVS needs a working Python 3 environment with various packages.
 The easiest way to get this is through the Conda package management system.

-Download and install the Python 3.7 version of Miniconda.
+Download and install the Python 3.7 (or later) version of Miniconda.
 There are some platform-specific differences during installation:

 On Windows: The default options are good (no need to have Conda modify your path).